-- Physical ability to walk and/or stand on your feet throughout a normal workday required.
+- Physical ability to walk and/or stand on your feet throughout a normal workday is required.

-- Physical ability to lift and carry heavy weights regularly.
+- Physical ability to lift and carry 40 pounds regularly.

-- Working conditions include working alone, working outside in varying weather conditions, frequent interruptions, and some meetings.
+- Working conditions include working alone, working outside in varying weather conditions, frequent interruptions, and evening and weekend on-call work.

 Hours of Work

-Please quote “College Instructor” in the subject heading in your email reply.
+Please quote “Animal Shelter Liaison (Medical Focus)” in the subject heading in your email reply.